Choosing The Right Driving Instructor!

-Learning to drive requires a good partnership between instructor and pupil.
+Learning to drive requires a good partnership between instructor & pupil.

-It also involves a substantial financial commitment, and a fair amount of time, effort, and study, to pass both the theory and practical driving tests.
-If you and your driving instructor work well together, learning to drive will be a pleasure, not a pain.
+It also involves a substantial financial commitment, along with time, and effort, to study and sit the theory test and take the practical driving test.
+If you and your driving instructor work well together, learning to drive will be a pleasurable experience.

-The DVSA quote on average 40 hours of training if additional private practice is available.
+The DVSA quote on average 45 hours of training if you have access to additional private practice.
 However many students reach test standard much earlier.
 It all depends on the quality of the instruction you receive and your ability to process and apply it.

 When considering when to take your driving test, trust your driving instructors judgement.

-After all if you trusted him to teach you to drive, you should have full faith in his judgements.
+After all if you trusted him to teach you to drive, you should have full faith in his assessment of your abilities.